Johndsalas/netflix_genre_labeler/README.md

 * Explore genres and choose a genre to use as a test case

 * Test Genre should:
-    * Have a large representation in the data, for significance
+    * Have a large representation in the data
+       * for significance
-    * Have a large number of genre unique words, for machine identifiability
-    * Words that are only used in descriptions relating to that genre
+    * Have a large number of genre unique words, words that are only used in descriptions relating to that genre
+       * for machine identifiability
-    * Be intuitively distinct from other genres, for greatest chance of success
+    * Be intuitively distinct from other genres
+       * for greatest chance of success

 * Examine test genre
     * How much of the data belongs to the test genre?